Addressing Poor Health & High Death Rates in Autism

 There is also growing evidence that physical health-related problems can, through their influence on brain development and functioning, cause the core autism symptoms that form the very diagnosis of the disorder.

 It is an undeniable and sad fact that individuals with autism suffer much poorer health and shorter lifespan than their peers without autism.
-One of the most important investigations of recent years revealed that average life expectancy of a person with severe autism is 39.5 years, rising to only 58 years for those with high-functioning autism, or Asperger syndrome.
+Multiple studies have shown this including one published in 2018, an important investigation of over 27,000 Swedish people diagnosed with ASD which revealed that the average life expectancy among the people studied with severe autism is 39.5 years, rising to only 58 years for those with high-functioning autism, or Asperger syndrome.

 It is therefore very welcoming to see a peer-reviewed research paper that highlights a number of physical problems associated with autism, and discusses how to overcome the roadblocks and challenges in providing appropriate health care for those affected by autism.